-The disaster-laden property, known as the 'Lighthouse home', featured on Grand Designs in 2019, suffered delays and setbacks, forcing self-builders Edward and Hazel Short to take out huge loans to fund the project.
-But even that wasn't enough, and Edward was forced to not only leave the building half-finished after running out of money, it also cost him his marriage.
+The disaster-laden property, known as the ‘Lighthouse home’, featured on Grand Designs in 2019.
+It suffered delays and setbacks, forcing self-builders Edward and Hazel Short to take out loans of £3 million to fund the project.
+But even that wasn’t enough, and Edward was forced to not only leave the building half-finished after running out of money, it also cost him his marriage.

-Located on a crumbling clifftop in Croyde, North Devon, the property has taken Edward almost a decade to complete, but with new financing in place, work resumed in 2020 and the property now finally nears completion and is being prepared for sale.
+Located on a crumbling clifftop in Croyde, North Devon, the property has taken Edward almost a decade to complete.
+But with new financing in place, work resumed in 2020 and the property now finally nears completion.

 Watch the episode: North Devon, 2019

-'The architectural concept had to be bold and elegant,' said the architect, professor Alan Phillips.
-'That was achieved through the use of contrasting geometries - rectangles and circles - culminating in a poolside, four-storey, glass-topped rotunda, and a guest house cut out of the rock face with sea views framed by a single arch.'
+‘The architectural concept had to be bold and elegant,’ said the architect, professor Alan Phillips.
+‘That was achieved through the use of contrasting geometries – rectangles and circles – culminating in a poolside, four-storey, glass-topped rotunda.
+[There’s also] a guest house cut out of the rock face with sea views framed by a single arch.’

 So finally, it looks like Edward’s story will have a happy ending of sorts: ‘I’ll always be proud to have finished this,’ he says.
 ‘I owe it to my family to have a real end result, but the time has come to move on.

 ‘I will have achieved what I set out to do, never deviating from the plans, and for that I’ll always be proud.’

 Chesil Cliff House and The Eye will launch to the open market with a guide price of £10 million at the end of 2021.
 Interested parties can register their interest through Knight Frank.